algorandfoundation/docs/docs/features/asc1/stateful/index.md

 ```

 !!! note
-    They PyTeal code snippet preemptively stores the return values from `localGetEx` in scratch space for later reference.
+    The PyTeal code snippet preemptively stores the return values from `localGetEx` in scratch space for later reference.

 The `txn ApplicationID` line refers to the current application, but could be any application that exists on Algorand.
 The top value on the stack will either return 0 or 1 depending on if the variable was found.
 Most likely branching logic will be used after a call to the `_ex` opcode.
 The following example illustrates this concept.